 Lee Young Kyo (I이영교)

-- Ji Woo's actor (Han Hyun Jun) starred in the 2021 Korean BL short film Please Tell Me So.
+- Ji Woo's actor (Han Hyun Jun) starred in the Korean BL short films Please Tell Me So (2021) and Original Sin (2022).

 - The actor who portrays Professor Lim (Won Tae Hee) appeared in two Korean gay films, including White Night (2012) and Black Stone (2015).